 We regularly revise our publications to take account of any changes to the law, so make sure that you have the latest information.
-If you are unsure, you can check for a more recent version on our website at www.ato.gov.au or contact us.
+If you are unsure, you can check for more recent information at www.ato.gov.au or contact us.

-This publication was current at May 2010.
+This publication was current at June 2012.